SalomeFromonteil/META_SexSelFem/README.md

 This repository stores the R code as a supplementary material of the manuscript:

-## Sexual selection in females across the animal tree of life
+## Sexual selection in females and the evolution of polyandry
 Salomé Fromonteil, Lennart Winkler, Lucas Marie-Orleach, Tim Janicke
 <br />
 <br />